medmouine/vagrant-k3s-HA-cluster/README.md

 <img src="https://cdn.thenewstack.io/media/2020/08/0b8d5fc2-k3s-1-1024x671.png" alt="architecture diagram should be here :(" width="700"/>

 ### Motivation
 K3s is a lightweight Kubernetes distribution used for Edge-computing and IoT.
-It comes handy in the case of a local development environment with limited resources amd lacking the infrastructure provided by cloud providers.
+It comes handy in the case of a local development environment with limited resources and when lacking the infrastructure provided by cloud providers.

-I built this project in the context of the workshops for the [Cloud Native application and DevOps](https://www.ulaval.ca/etudes/cours/glo-4008-applications-infonuagiques-natives-et-devops) course at Laval University.
+I built this project in the context of the [Cloud Native applications and DevOps course](https://www.ulaval.ca/etudes/cours/glo-4008-applications-infonuagiques-natives-et-devops) of the Computer Science and Software Engineering department at Laval University.

 After wasting days debugging and finetuning the configuration to achieve a highly available, resource efficient and fully-working cluster, I realized the lack of documentation and resources regarding this use-case.